AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-02-08-robot-controller-transparency.md

 moving left/right" etc.

 These predicates are used to produce a DNF formula which represents a boolean function that is true for a given set of states, and false for another.
-If these groups of sets have some meaning, say, if they are the sets in which a particular action is frequently taken, then the resulting DNF formula becomes the explanation for *why* that action was taken in terms of the communicable predicates.
+If these groups of sets have some common property, say, if they are the sets in which a particular action is frequently taken, then the resulting DNF formula becomes the explanation for *why* that action was taken in terms of the communicable predicates.
 If we further apply the templates based on the query and predicate, we can generate a natural language